polof/traytop/README.md

 Bugs
 ----

-Probably won't work in later version of GNOME Shell.
+* Probably won't work in later version of GNOME Shell.
+* Kind of a hack; abuses the `init()` function and requires restarting the shell when enabling/disabling.

 Installation
 ------------